By Betsy Teter, HubCity Writers Project. Updated for accuracy in June 2019.

 Nick’s been eating the candy as long as he can remember.
 When he was a child, growing up in Spartanburg in the 1980s, his grandmother Dot made it for friends, for church events, and for Christmas presents, tied up with ribbon in a cellophane bag.
 The wife of a state senator, Dot sent her toffee regularly to the South Carolina Statehouse, spreading some Spartanburg goodness to Columbia and beyond.

-“Growing up, it was just always there in the fridge,” says Nick, now the father of a new daughter.
+“Growing up, it was just always there in the fridge,” says Nick, now a father himself.
 “Eventually I started helping her make it.”
 Nick and his mom, Cindy Holland, convinced Dot that people would pay money for her toffee.
 They took it to a store on East Main Street.
 “I remember getting a check and thinking this is so weird.
 This is just something I made with my grandmother.”

 In the beginning Nick considered calling the candy A Lot of Dot’s, but friends convinced him Dottie’s Toffee had a better ring to it.
 A sketch of Dot as a perky 25-year-old adorned the original plastic packaging.
 Dot and her friends at the Summit Hills assisted living center got a real kick out of that.